-Mini-split smells are easy, if unpleasant ways to recognize that there’s something wrong with your HVAC system.
+Mini-split smells are obvious, if unpleasant ways to recognize that there’s something wrong with your HVAC system.
 Heating and cooling equipment shouldn’t smell when running normally.
-When you identify a bad smell coming from your mini-split, get in touch with a trusted HVAC technician when you can.
+When you identify a bad smell coming from your mini-split, contact a trusted HVAC technician when you can.

 1. Musty or Moldy Smell

 In some cases, your mini-split smells like urine instead.
-This is a result of mycotoxins created by the bacterial growth.
-If you live with someone with allergies or respiratory problems, these mycotoxins can aggravate symptoms.
-Moving quickly when your mini-split smells moldy can spare you a lot of difficulty.
+This is a result of mycotoxins created by bacterial growth.
+If you live with someone with allergies or respiratory problems, these mycotoxins can worsen symptoms.
+Moving quickly when your mini-split smells moldy can spare you a lot of trouble.

 2. Fishy or Rotten Smell